EPIC-guide/epic-guide.github.io/_middle/epfl_infrastructure.md

 Go to your [people.epfl.ch](https://people.epfl.ch/) page, select "Edit profile" in the top right, then click on the pencil icon next to your name and "Change/define usual name and firstname".
 _As of writing this, it works for short names and removing extra given/family names; anything else may or may not be accepted._

-You can also edit your email address by going to [https://ewa.epfl.ch/tools/modify_email.aspx](https://ewa.epfl.ch/tools/modify_email.aspx).

 ## Mailing lists